Piyush911999/dfdf/README.md

 closeListener - AdCloseListener

 ```
-2.To load an Interstitial Ad, call the *loadInterstitial* method as shown
+2. To load an Interstitial Ad, call the *loadInterstitial* method as shown

 ```
 loadInterstitial(mInterstitialAd: InterstitialAd)